wp-plugins/upcomingorg-events/readme.txt

 == Description ==

 This plugin is very simple.
 It fetches events from upcoming.org based on a given location.
 You need the (free) upcoming.org API key which you can find here: http://upcoming.yahoo.com/services/api/keygen.php
-To include the local events, use this shortcode in a post/page: [upcoming.org_events]San Francisco, CA[/upcoming.org_events].
+To include the local events, use this shortcode in a post/page: [upcomingorg_events]San Francisco, CA[/upcomingorg_events].
 You can use other formats of locations as well, such as ZIP codes.
 In the settings you can define:

 <ul>